iatmachian/imunify360-doc-test/docs/command_line_interface/README.md

    Domains are specified only for <span class="notranslate">ModSecurity</span> rules.
 For OSSEC rules it is always applies to all domains.
    :::

----

-<font color="Red"> added new </font>

----

-4. The following command updates WAF ruleset configurator and AppVersionDetector immediately:
+4. The following command updates WAF ruleset configurator immediately:

 <div class="notranslate">